tsengs0/InformationBottleneck_RTL_Generator/README.md

 # A software-based simulation to verify the feasibility of the proposed "Hybrid Pipeline Scheduling" for the shared memory scheme

+This branch is to simulate the hybrid pipeline scheduling in which a skid buffer mechanism is inserted.

 ![Alt text](https://github.com/tsengs0/InformationBottleneck_RTL_Generator/blob/memShare_hybridPipeline_sim/sim_design_spec_21.Nov.2023.png)

 # Work record - 14, Jan., 2023